ajmandourah/minulli_cfw/README.md

 - Simplify menu tree
 - ~remap retroarch button to match stock firmware~
 - remap menu button in batocera to start menu

+## Download and Install
+You can see all the releases in the release section https://github.com/ajmandourah/minulli_cfw/releases
+- Backup your roms and saves
+- Download the image from https://github.com/ajmandourah/minulli_cfw/releases
+- Flash the image using your favourite image burning program.
+I use Rufus https://rufus.ie/en/
+- Insert the SD card after flashing to your RG28xx. wait for the first boot.
+- After booting succesfully shutdown your device.
+Take out your SD card and insert it into your PC.
+Add your roms and saves accordingly.
+- EnJoY

 ## Directory navigation